lindameng-0/lindameng-0.github.io/chapters/vol1/prologue.md

 He was waiting.

-The boy didn’t blink, didn’t stir, and Eli felt a flare of something sharp and raw twist in his chest.
+The young man didn’t blink, didn’t stir, and Eli felt a flare of something sharp and raw twist in his chest.
 Anger, maybe, or desperation.
 How could he just sit there?
 How could he let the rain swallow him whole?
 Eli couldn’t just leave him.
 Not like this.

 “Everything going to be okay,” Eli smiled faintly.
 “I promise.”